Comprehensive Neurodiversity-Affirming Standard or Psychoeducational Assessments

 Our fees cover practitioners’ hourly rates and clinic costs.
 We do not retain any percentage

-While we cannot guarantee that the full fee of our services will be covered by extended insurance plans, the assessment portion of our services is conducted by Hope who is a Registered Psychotherapist (RP) and most plans do cover their services.
-Diagnosis is outside of their scope of practice, though, and our specialized Nurse Practitioners provide the diagnosis letter and therapeutic recommendations that will give you access to additional medical care (Medication and other OHIP covered treatments).
+• While we cannot guarantee that the full fee of our Standard Assessment services will be covered by extended insurance plans, the assessment portion of our services is conducted by Hope who is a Registered Psychotherapist (RP) and most plans do cover their services.

 Please read our section on “Exclusions” (below) before booking your intake interview to make sure that we can provide you with the services you need.